Science & Medicine

 Augustine Herman (1621 to 9-1686)-Cartographer/Explorer

-Augustine Herman was an explorer born in the now Czech Republic.
+Augustine Herman was an explorer born in Prague Bohemia, now Czech Republic.
+He arrived in Maryland in 1643.
 He was a merchant, cartographer who lived in New Amsterdam and in Cecil County, MD.
+He led the immigration movement into Maryland and could be called the 'Pastorius of Maryland'.
 He produced a very accurate map of the Chesapeake Bay and Delaware Bay regions of North America at the bequest of Lord Baltimore.
-The offer was accepted and in return his compensation was a land grant.
+The map was accepted and in return his compensation was a land grant.
 At that time, 1661, Augustine moved to Maryland.
 The land he was granted became Bohemia Manor (named after his homeland).
 It included a good deal of the land east of the Elk River and north of the Bohemia River.
 He became a naturalized citizen of Maryland in 1666.
 After the map was completed additional land grants were bestowed upon him.
 They became know as ‘Little Bohemia’.
 He owned nearly 30,000 acres of land.
 He was a member of the governor’s council and a justice of Baltimore County.
 He was 65 when he died at Bohemia Manor and is buried there.

 Edward Hoffmeister (12-9-1870 to )